BSU-CAST/KidSpell/README.md

     * Examples of spelling errors made by children in a hand-written essay-writing context

 * Closed_Search_Errors.csv
-    * Examples of spelling errors made by children in a closed web-search context
+    * Examples of spelling errors made by children in web searches (lab environment)

 * Open_Search_Errors.csv
-    * Examples of spelling errors made by children in an open web-search context
+    * Examples of spelling errors made by children in web searches (informal environment)